UM-SJTU-JI-IPO/IPAMS/README.md

 ## UM-SJTU JI IPAMS

+# This Project is permanently suspended according JI IT instructions for security concerns :unamused:

+Kidding Me?
+JI IT talk about security with you...

 ### Introduction

 This is the website for application website of [UM-SJTU Joint Institute International Programs Application and Management System](https://umji.sjtu.edu.cn/global/apply).